Bringing food for personal use

 - honey and bee products.

-If you have any of these items with you, declare them or dispose them on your arrival in the marked bins at the airport or seaport.
-If you don't declare food items, you will be fined.
+If you have any of these items with you, declare them or dispose of them on your arrival in the marked bins at the airport or seaport.
+If you don't declare all the food you are carrying, you will be fined and the food will be confiscated.

-Many foods are fine to bring into New Zealand but all food must be declared – even if you think it is allowed.
-If you don't declare food you're bringing into New Zealand, you will be fined.
+Many foods can be brought into New Zealand but all food must be declared – even if you think it is allowed.
+If you don't declare food you're bringing into New Zealand, you will be fined and the food will be confiscated.

-Generally, MPI officials at the border will allow in most food that meets these 3 criteria:
+Generally, MPI officials at the border will allow in most food that is:

 Find out more